 If given the opportunity, demonstrate the future.
-Presentations that marry results with before-and-after screen shots featuring opt-down functionality and preference/trust center designs help decision-makers see the bigger picture and embrace the effort.
+Presentations that marry results with before-and-after screen shots featuring opt-down functionality and preference center designs help decision-makers see the bigger picture and embrace the effort.

-The solution to the implementation of a consent and preference management initiative (or a full zero-party data initiative) is breaking it down into a series of actionable steps.
-Prepare for success, select a targeted introduction point, expand gradually, centralize data, track results, and prove ROI.
+The solution to preference management implementation is breaking it down into a series of actionable steps.
+Prepare for success, select a targeted introduction point, expand gradually, centralize data, track results and prove ROI.
 For enterprises seeking the enormous marketing and risk mitigation rewards that come from listening to and learning from consumers, it is an essential step.